ftuyama/duel-links-bot/README.md

 3. Run The bot
   - Open Duellink PC via Steam
   - Open *dlpc_gui.au3* whith SciTE Script editor that included form Autoit Installation.
-  - Build the source code by press F7
-  - Open dlpc.exe at your repository
+  - Run by pressing F5 or build by press F7 then open dlpc.ex at your repository

   - Make sure Duellink main(middle) windows section is visible

 **Caution**
   - Read help.txt file
 **Next Update**
-  - Fix Vagabond
+  - Fix Vagabond, it will be slow because Vagabond is not always in Duel World
+  - Event that include roaming Legendary Duelist